 White supremacist gang leader dies in Nevada state prison

-The former leader of a white supremacist gang who was sentenced to 66 years in Nevada prison for multiple crimes, including attempting to murder a fellow inmate, died about two weeks ago after being incarcerated for more than two decades, officials said.
+The former leader of a white supremacist gang who was sentenced to 66 years in Nevada prison for multiple crimes, including attempting to murder a fellow inmate, died a week ago after being incarcerated for more than two decades, officials said.

 NBC NEWS CONTRIBUTOR RAISES SUSPICIONS OVER TRUMP'S ORDER TO FLY US FLAGS HALF-STAFF UNTIL AUG.
 8